Last Updated on June 23, 2023 by Dee

 Because they are less likely to break than softer pastels, oil pastel drawing is a popular choice for artists and students.

-Oil pastels are a great option if you’re looking to add a pop of color to your artwork or simply want to experiment with a new medium.
+Soft or Oil pastels are a great option if you’re looking to add a pop of color to your artwork or want to experiment with a new medium.

 Hard pastels are a type of dry pastel that is made from a combination of pigment, water, and chalk.